milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Ingram/Milk and honey.md

 Emi: "(Let's find something to pour this into first. . .)"

-*As I search around for a mug, I'm reminded of the warm milk that Ingram prepared for me a while back.
-The creamy texture mixed with a hint of sweetness from sugar stimulates my taste buds, erasing all desire for a cold drink.*
+*As I search around for a mug, I'm reminded of the warm milk that Ingram prepared for me a while back.*

 Emi: "(Hmm, warm milk doesn't sound that bad.
 The milk he made that time felt extra comforting, it'd be the perfect bedtime drink!)"

-*I place a mug on the counter, and begin hunting for a saucepan to heat the milk.
-As I begin digging through the pots and pans in one of the bottom cupboards, I spot Ingram entering the kitchen out of the corner of my eye.*
+*I place a mug on the counter, and begin hunting for a saucepan to heat the milk.*

+*As I begin digging through the pots and pans in one of the bottom cupboards, I spot Ingram entering the kitchen out of the corner of my eye.*

 Ingram: ". . .Emi?
 What are you up to?"